ProtoSchool/protoschool.github.io/README.md

 ### Update routes and import statements in `main.js`

-First, import each of your lessons components:
+First, import each of your lesson components:

 ```js
 import LessonBasics01 from './tutorials/Basics/01.vue'
 ```

-The add each of them to the list of routes in `main.js` like so:
+Then add each of them to the list of routes in `main.js` like so:

 ```js
 { path: '/basics/01', component: LessonBasics01 },